Eric Carr: Early life

 Born as Paul Charles Caravello on July 12, 1950, to Albert (1927–2022) and Connie Caravello (1929–2010), Carr was of Italian descent.
-He grew up at 1043 Belmont Ave. in the East New York section of Brooklyn in New York City.
+He grew up on 1043 Belmont Avenue in the East New York section of Brooklyn in New York City.
 Because his father worked most of the time, Carr did not see that much of him, and "never went to a baseball game or that kind of stuff" with his father.
 He spent a lot of time alone in his room, playing with toy soldiers and toy monsters.

 Caravello attended the High School of Art and Design.
 He planned at first to be a cartoonist, then changed his mind quickly thereafter and decided to study photography.
 According to him, he ended up wasting "absolutely every day of high school.
 I got no work done, did nothing to further my career, wasted time, and wound up getting drunk in the darkroom with my friends all the time.
 We never got caught because we could see through the one-way glass whenever a teacher would come.
 It wasn't like I was getting drunk every day, you know.
 Half a cup of vodka in those days was enough to get you drunk."
 However, he has described himself as overall "a real good kid.
 I didn't do anything to make trouble."

 In February 1964, Caravello watched the Beatles performance on The Ed Sullivan Show and was immediately captivated by the group, particularly Ringo Starr.
 He collected several books and pots from the kitchen to create a makeshift drum kit and began teaching himself how to play drums.

 Caravello was one of only two students in his high school who had long hair, mostly due to his love of the Beatles.
 He recalled that "I used to Dippity-Do my hair down, to make it stay flat.
 I used to have a Beatles haircut, but my hair's curly, so I couldn't get it to lay flat like the Beatles'.
 So I'd get the stuff Dippity-Do, drench my hair with it, and I'd take a piece of my Mom's nylon stocking, tie a knot in one end, and pull it over my head like a burglar.
 I was sleeping like that for probably two years with that on my head every night."

 Caravello graduated from high school in 1967.
 At around that time, riots started to occur in New York City, followed by white flight that started to make his neighborhood more predominantly African-American.
 Caravello stated that this was not a concern to him, because "I never had any problems with anybody, I had black friends, and I never grew up thinking in those kinds of terms.".